XuanYang-cn/Stones/REST-EN.md

 Web service APIs that adhere to the REST architectural constraints are called **RESTful APIs**.
 HTTP-based RESTful APIs are defined with the following aspects

 - a base URI, such as **http://api.example.com/collection/**
-- standard HTTP methods(e.g. GET, POST, PUT, PATCh and DELETE)
+- standard HTTP methods(e.g. GET, POST, PUT, PATCH and DELETE)
 - a media type that defines state transition data elements(e.g. Atom, microformats, application/vnx.collection+json, etc.).
 The current representation tells the client how to compose requests for transitions to all the next available application states.

 HTTP methods and how the are typically used in a RESTful API: